 No Assurance of Access to Sufficient Liquidity.
 From time to time, like other companies, Federated Hermes' operations can require more cash than is available from operations.
 In these circumstances, it can be necessary to borrow from lending facilities or to raise capital by securing new debt or by selling shares of Federated Hermes equity or debt securities.
 Federated Hermes' ability to raise additional capital in the future will be affected by several factors including, for example, Federated Hermes' creditworthiness and the market value of Federated Hermes' common stock, as well as general market conditions.
 There can be no assurance that Federated Hermes will be able to obtain these funds and financing on acceptable terms, if at all, and, if Federated Hermes cannot obtain such funds, it could have a material adverse effect on Federated Hermes' business, results of operations, financial condition and/or cash flows.
 If a Federated Hermes Fund requires liquidity to meet shareholder redemptions or for other reasons, there also can be no assurance that such Federated Hermes Fund will be able to access any available line of credit, rely on inter-fund lending arrangements or access other sources of liquidity on acceptable terms, if any at all, and, if such a Federated Hermes Fund cannot obtain sufficient liquidity, it could have a material adverse effect on such Federated Hermes Fund, result in redemptions and a corresponding reduction in Federated Hermes' AUM and Federated Hermes' revenue.
-While not obligated, if Federated Hermes decides to provide credit support to a Federated Hermes Fund, Federated Hermes liquidity and income could be adversely impacted.
-These factors could have a material adverse effect on Federated Hermes' business, results of operations, financial condition and/or cash flows.
+While not obligated, if Federated Hermes decides to provide credit support to a Federated Hermes Fund, Federated Hermes fund, Federated Hermes' is upport to a federated Hermes fund, Federated Hermes fund, so the adverse of provide credit support to a Federated Hermes Fund, Federated Hermes' is provide credit support to a Federated Hermes Fund, Federated Hermes' business, results of operations, financial condition and/or cash flows.